dotkernel/frontend-documentation/docs/book/v5/core-features/csrf.md

 ### Timeout

 Note the `timeout` option in your PHP form's `exampleCsrf` field, with its default value set to **3600**.
 This represents the value in seconds for how long the token is valid.
-Submitting a form that has been rendered longer than this value will result in a validation error:
+Submitting a form that has been rendered for longer than this value will result in a validation error:

 > **CSRF** is invalid